MartianGirl/SpecIde/README.md

 - Kempston/Sinclair joystick emulation from the PC joystick/gamepad.
 - Works in GNU/Linux, Windows, and MacOS.

 Windows 32-bit binaries (Visual C++ 2017) here: https://drive.google.com/open?id=1C5zRcY8itrvP9hKJsIniFWSGP1Zs-3NC
 Windows 64-bit binaries (Visual C++ 2017) here: https://drive.google.com/open?id=1X-eZrQ7BfX1SP4DVdLrDT94rwOLgmoQX
+Windows 32-bit binaries (MinGW) here: https://drive.google.com/open?id=1jta-_Wdl9C7p0AbkiEEBOUJsI95JPsbc

 Credits and acknowledgements:
 David Garijo for helping with the MacOS build process.
 JFSebastian for his wonderful ZXSpectrum.ttf font.
-Ast_A_Moore for his help with the +2A timings and port 0x0FFD. chernandezba for his help with the initial values for IR register.
+Ast_A_Moore for his help with the +2A timings and port 0x0FFD.
+chernandezba for his help with the initial values for IR register.
 Miguel Mesa for noticing that the FLASH attribute was running at half speed.

 How to install it: